EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 |x=[bob], y=[table1]| Bob lifted a table|
 |x=[alice, bob], y=[table1]| Alice and Bob lifted a table together|

-However, if we change our solver algorithm to allow *grouping*, and interpret a *group* of variable assignments as a solution (called a "solution group"), it does work:
+However, if we change our solver algorithm to allow *grouping*, and interpret a *group* of solutions as a complete answer (called a "solution group"), it does work:

-solution group 1:
+Solution group 1:

 |assignment|formula result|
 |---|---|
 |x=[alice], y=[table1]| Alice lifted a table|
 |x=[bob], y=[table1]| Bob lifted a table|

-solution group 2:
+Solution group 2:

 |assignment|formula result|
 |---|---|
 |x=[alice, bob], y=[table1]| Alice and Bob lifted a table together|

 Now each *solution group* properly represents the fact that "students" is *plural* by having more than one student in the solution.
-Thus, solution groups are needed to properly represent plural semantics in this solver.
-This is how *distributive* ad *cumulative* readings are represented.
+Collective answers can be represented by a single solution, but distributive and cumulative answers need solution *groups* to properly represent them in this solver.

+### Solution Group Algorithm
-One way for our solver to group solutions is by performing a second pass over the individual solutions and grouping them, just like we just did.
+The solver can group solutions by performing a second "grouping" pass over the initial set of individual solutions, like we just did above.

 The algorithm is:

-> Start with the flat list of solutions generated by the formula and a list of only the plural variables:
+> Evaluate the formula to get all individual solutions regardless of whether they are singular or plural.
+This will generate some (i.e. collective), but not all, plural answers due to the fact that variables can contain sets > 1.
+Using that flat list of solutions:
-> - Pick the first plural variable
+> - Pick a plural variable:
-> - For each combination of the solutions where the list of items in the variable add up to more than 1, do the following:
+>   - For every combination of the solutions where the set of items assigned to that variable in the combination add up to more than 1, do the following:
->   - Recursively do the algorithm again with the next variable using the selected smaller set of solutions
+>     - Recursively do the algorithm again with the next plural variable, using only the just selected set of solutions
-> - After all variables have been tested, the group of solutions remaining is one solution group
+> - After all plural variables have been tested, if they all succeeded, the group of solutions remaining is one solution group that represents a correct plural answer to the formula.
+>
+> After all possible combinations of solutions have been tested, all plural answers to the formula have been found.

-Note that this does mean the list of solution groups can get quite large.
-If there were 3 students lifting a table, the solution groups would be:
+Note that this does mean the list of solution groups can be quite large but that is only because there can be many true solutions to a formula.

+For example, if there were 3 students (Alice, Bob, Sasha) lifting a table, the solution groups would be:

 |assignment|formula result|
 |---|---|